 Many of her children’s friends thought of her as their second mom.
 She was a great shoulder to cry on, but she was always the first one to suggest picking yourself up and maintaining a positive attitude.
 Her watchwords were: “can’t never did” and “you can do anything you put your mind to do”.
 Her teachings resonate throughout my life.

-She was only 67 years old, which seems younger and younger to me each passing year…especially now that I am 67 myself.
-Where did the time go?
+She was only 67 years old, which seems younger and younger to me each passing year.
 We love her and miss her and remember and cherish her always.

 A beautiful song from the musical Rent says:

 “525,600 minutes, 525,000 moments so dear.
 525,600 minutes – how do you measure, measure a year?
 In daylights, in sunsets, in midnights, in cups of coffee.
 In inches, in miles, in laughter, in strife.

 In 525,600 minutes – how do you measure a year in the life?
 How about love?
 How about love?
 How about love?

 Make sure that when you are designing the plan for the time of your life, you give time for love the highest priority.
 Everything else is survival.